lipp/zbus/README.md

 	<td>Message Part</td><td>Meaning</td><td>Example</td>
        </tr>
         <tr>
-                <td>1</td><td>Result</td><td>tcp://127.0.0.1:8765</td>
+                <td>1</td><td>Result</td><td>8765</td>
         </tr>
 </table>

 ### method-call-request
 The method-call-request is sent by a zbus member to issue a method call.
 The broker will forward the method-call-request as method-call-request-forward message.
-The method-call-request message must always be a (zeromq) **two-part message**.
+The method-call-request message must always be a **two-part message**.
 The first argument is the method-url to call, the second is the argument:
 <table border="1">
        <tr>
 	<td>Message Part</td><td>Meaning</td><td>Example</td>